Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 # PCBs for various Game Boy Printer emulator projects
 PCB designs can be edited with [EasyEDA Standard Edition](https://easyeda.com).
 Schematics follows the associated projects.
+All these boards must be used with a **GBC compatible link cable**.
+GBA only purple cables are not pinout compatible with the proposed socket.

 ## Game Boy Printer Emulator PCB for the Arduino Uno
 Arduino Uno compatible PCB to connect cleanly different projects around the Game Boy Printer using serial cable: